GreyKeenan/dukesup/index.md

 Overview
 ==================================================

-Throughout the game, you play cards to the table in runs and sets.
+Throughout the game, you play cards in runs and sets.
 Your goal is to take the opponent's FIEF by fitting it into runs/sets on the table.

 FIEFS start the game face-down and protected.